Grey subsets of Polish spaces

-Such a function $H$ naturally defines a left-invariant pseudo-metric $d_H$ on $G$, defined by $d_H(g,h)=H(g^{-1}h)$; the \emph{index} of $H$ is simply the density character of the metric space obtained when identifying points $g,h$ such that $d_H(g,h)=0$.
-A ``graded'' analogue of the small index property, which at least on its face seems stronger than the classical version, would then be: whenever $H$ is a left-invariant pseudo-metric on $G$ with density character $< 2^{\aleph_0}$, $H$ must be continuous with respect to $\tau$.
-A topometric version thereof must take $\partial$ into account (or else be too strong), and one is led to the following statement, which is our main result.
+Such a function $H$ naturally defines a left-invariant pseudo-metric $d_H$ on $G$, defined by $d_H(g,h)=H(g^{-1}h)$, and the \emph{index} of $H$ is simply the density character of the metric space obtained when identifying points $g,h$ such that $d_H(g,h)=0$.
+A ``grey'' analogue of the small index property would then be: whenever $H$ is a left-invariant pseudo-metric on $G$ with density character $< 2^{\aleph_0}$, $H$ must be continuous with respect to $\tau$.
+This version implies immediately the classical version of the small index property, as well as automatic continuity, and in fact can be shown to be equivalent to the latter.
+A topometric version thereof must take $\partial$ into account (or else be too strong), and one is led to the following statement, which is one of our main results.

-\begin{thm} Assume that $(G,\tau,\partial)$ is a Polish topometric group with ample generics, and that $H$ is a semi-norm on $G$ which is lower semi-continuous with respect to $\partial$.
-Then $H$ is continuous with respect to $\tau$. \end{thm}
+\begin{quotethm}{thm:SmallDensity} Assume that $(G,\tau,\partial)$ is a Polish topometric group with ample generics, and that $H$ is a semi-norm on $G$ which is Baire-measurable with respect to $\partial$ and has density character $<2^{\aleph_0}$.
+Then $H$ is continuous with respect to $\tau$. \end{quotethm}

-It is clear that this result extends the automatic continuity theorem \ref{thm:AutomaticContinuity} when the range group $H$ is metrisable; we say that a topometric group satisfying the conclusion of the above theorem has the \emph{small density property}.
-Our hope is that, for certain Polish groups (first among them the unitary group $\mathcal U(\ell_2)$) one can obtain an outright automatic continuity theorem (i.e remove the assumption of $\partial$-lower semi-continuity of $H$).
-In \cite{BenYaacov-Berenstein-Melleray:TopometricGroups} we showed that this is possible for $Aut([0,1],\lambda)$; we do not know if it is also possible for, say, $\mathcal U(\ell_2)$.